SSWConsulting/SSW.People.Profiles/Ben-Neoh/Ben-Neoh.md

 - Azure

 ## Frontend
-He has experience handling complex state management within Angular projects, specifically by implementing NgRx on an invoicing system.
-Implemented complex timesheet forms in Angular using reactive forms and custom value accessors
+Ben has a great deal of experience handling complex state management, and he loves working with Angular and NgRx to build rich client-side apps with a focus on amazing UX.

 ## Backend + Third party integration
-He's been implementing Xero Accounting integration to internal invoicing projects to enhance financial management and reporting.
-Ben is actively involved in the ongoing .NET 8 migration project, contributing to the transition from .NET Framework to .NET 8 and upgrading project dependencies to ensure optimal compatibility.
-In detail, replacing the legacy EDMX technology with EF Core and refactoring legacy code into clean architecture patterns with best practices.
+Ben loves building Web APIs with .NET and EF Core, and has experience integrating various 3rd party systems such as Xero, Power BI, and SRSS.
+He's often busy helping clients with their .NET migrations, moving large projects from older .NET Frameworks to modern .NET.

-## Internal Role
+## Mentoring
-He is also one of the tech leads for SSW FireBootCamp, guiding interns to follow best practices, maintain code quality through PR reviews, and share his extensive knowledge in Angular and full-stack development with the intern.
+Ben is always happy to mentor other developers, and is currently a Tech Lead for SSW's internship program - SSW FireBootCamp.
+He helps educate interns (and other SSW developers!) on development best practices, code quality, and Scrum processes.